 Many growth strategy case studies eventually lead to M&A questions.
-For instance companies, with excess funds, searching for ways to grow quickly might be interested in acquiring upstream or downstream suppliers (vertical integration), direct competitors (horizontal integration), complementary businesses or even unrelated businesses to diversify their portfolio.
+For instance, companies with excess funds, searching for ways to grow quickly might be interested in acquiring upstream or downstream suppliers (vertical integration), direct competitors (horizontal integration), complementary businesses, or even unrelated businesses to diversify their portfolio.
 The most important requirement for an M&A is that it must increase the shareholders' value and it must have a cultural fit even when the decision financially makes sense.

 Analogous to making a purchase at a grocery store, M&A can be viewed as a "buying decision".
 In general, we know that a consumer first determines the "need" to buy a product followed by analyzing whether he or she can afford the product.
-After analyzing the first 2 critical factors, the consumer might look at long/short term benefits of the product.
+After analyzing the first 2 critical factors, the consumer might look at the long/short term benefits of the product.
 Applying similar logic in M&A cases:

-- Why does the company want to acquire ?
+- Why does the company want to acquire?

 - How much is the target company asking for its purchase price & is it fair (see cost-benefit analysis)?
-Can the acquiring company afford to pay the valuation?.
-Financial valuation will generally include industry & company analysis
+Can the acquiring company afford to pay the valuation?
+Financial valuation will generally include industry & company analysis.

-- Benefits - potential synergies
+- Benefits - potential synergies.

-- Feasibility and risks (cultural and economical)
+- Feasibility and risks (cultural and economical).